dart-archive/js-interop-deprecated/README.md

 ### Defining Typed JavaScript Proxies

-Typed JavaScript Proxies are classes that have represent a JavaScript object and have a well-defined Dart API, complete with type annotations, constructors, even optional and named parameters.
+Typed JavaScript Proxies are classes that represent a JavaScript object and have a well-defined Dart API, complete with type annotations, constructors, even optional and named parameters.
 They are defined in two parts:

   1. An abstract class that defines the interface
   2. A concrete class that implements the interface (automaticlly, either via mirrors or the `js` transformer)